How to Start an S Corp in Arizona

 Arizona Sales and Use Tax

-For more information, checkout Arizona’s Department of Revenue website.
+For more information, check out the Arizona Department of Revenue website.

 Arizona Local Taxes

-Whether your business is in Phoenix, Tucson, or a smaller city in the state, each local municipality may have their own taxes your business is required to pay and file.
+Whether your business is in Phoenix, Tucson, or one of the state’s smaller cities, each local municipality may have its own taxes that apply to your business.
 Check with your local government to make sure your business complies with local laws.

 Start an Arizona S Corp FAQ